-8.1.1 Rally is a sport in which the dog and handler complete a course that has been designed in advance by the rally judge.
+- 8.1.1 Rally is a sport in which the dog and handler complete a course that has been designed in advance by the rally judge.
 The dog and handler proceed at their own pace through a series of skill-testing stations (10 to 20, depending on the class level).
-Each of these stations has a sign indicating which exercise is to be performed.

-8.1.2 Scoring is not as rigorous as in traditional obedience except in the Mas-(30-12-16) ter class, where the scoring will be as in traditional obedience.

-- 8.1.3 The Obedience Trial & Rally Obedience Trial Rules & Regulations give (76-06-17) the judge basic guidelines as to how an exercise is to be performed.
-While except for the Master class, rally is not judged with the same precision as formal obedience, rally judges must make decisions based on a mental picture of the theoretically perfect performance within the framework of the rally regulations. - 8.1.4 When the Rally Obedience Trial Rules & Regulations do not specify otherwise, judging standards shall be governed by the Obedience Trial Rules & Regulations.
+Each of these stations has a sign indicating which exercise is to be performed. - 8.1.2 Scoring is not as rigorous as in traditional obedience. - 8.1.3 The Obedience Trial & Rally Obedience Trial Rules & Regulations give the judge basic guidelines as to how an exercise is to be performed.
+While, rally is not judged with the same precision as formal obedience, rally judges must make decisions based on a mental picture of the theoretically perfect performance within the framework of the rally regulations. - 8.1.4 When the Rally Obedience Trial Rules & Regulations do not specify otherwise, judging standards shall be governed by the Obedience Trial Rules & Regulations.